 Just be careful though, don't overdo getting as many reviews as possible, a few here and there will be just fine.
 Any more than that in a short space of time could trigger an algorithmic penalty and do more harm than good.
 If you go about it slowly and steadily, it will reflect on how you show up in the local listings.

 As part of this Local SEO guide, citations are foundational to the local marketing of your site.
 However, the first thing to cover here is exactly what is a citation?
-Essentially it is a link from a particular type of site, a site which allows you to post your “NAP” ( more on this later).
-Google trust these types of sites as they provide geo-location with an industry relevancy.
+Essentially it is a link from a particular type of site, a site that allows you to post your "NAP" ( more on this later).
+Google trust these types of sites as they provide geo-location with industry relevancy.

 One quick win (in the UK) for example is getting a free listing at yell.com or 118118.co.uk.
 There are hundreds if not thousands of these types of sites that you can get a citation from, most of which are free.
 Some sites do charge to add your listing, but it's your choice whether you want to pay for them or not.